-These little dings and beeps can be handy alerts, but not very pleasant to hear blaring at high volume, especially if they are assigned to play through your TonePort as the default Windows playback device.
+These little dings and beeps can be handy alerts, but not very pleasant to hear blaring at high volume, especially if they are assigned to play through your POD Studio.
 To turn them off, go to Control Panel > Sounds and Audio Devices > Sounds tab.
 Choose No Sounds as the Sound Scheme.
 Click OK to exit the dialog.
 You can always come back here and turn the sounds back on if you really miss them.